rmunge/jparse/README.md

 # jparse

+Features:

-Simple Java library which provides exception-free alternatives to OpenJDKs Integer.valueOf, Double.valueOf and Float.valueOf
+* Exception-free alternatives to OpenJDKs Integer.valueOf, Double.valueOf and Float.valueOf for use in high-load scenarios
+* Parsing or regular expression based on a configurable set of optional features

 # License